Penn State hosts new NSF graduate researchers

 “The Graduate School at Penn State congratulates these 15 new fellows,” said Regina Vasilatos-Younken, vice provost for graduate education and dean of the Graduate School.
 “With only 2,000 NSF-GRFP Fellowships awarded to over 13,000 applicants from across the country, these individuals are among the most talented scholars in research doctorate programs, and we expect great things from them.”

 According to the NSF website, “as the oldest graduate fellowship of its kind, the GRFP has a long history of selecting recipients who achieve high levels of success in their future academic and professional careers.”
 The website states that, “fellows benefit from a three-year annual stipend of $34,000 along with a $12,000 cost of education allowance for tuition and fees (paid to the institution), opportunities for international research and professional development, and the freedom to conduct their own research at any accredited U.S. institution of graduate education they choose.”

 The GRFP annual program solicitation was released in July and is available on the NSF website.
 Applications are accepted via Fastlane, the NSF's official online information and business transaction center.
 Application deadlines begin in late October and vary depending on the field of study.

-NSF-supported fields of study include: chemistry, computer and information science and engineering, engineering, geosciences, life sciences, materials research, mathematical sciences, physics and astronomy, psychology, social sciences, and STEM education and learning research.
+NSF-supported fields of study include: chemistry, computer and information science and engineering, engineering, geosciences, life sciences, materials research, mathematical sciences, physics and astronomy, psychology, social sciences (including humanities), and STEM education and learning research.